TapwaveZodiac/novelaiUKB/docs/Generation-Settings.md

 Imagine the next token for a generation comes out of a bag.
 You shake the bag and pick one.
 Generally, it's easier to pick out bigger things from the bag, right?
 If you increase the randomness, then the tokens's probabilities become more and more averaged out, think of it as all the pieces growing or shrinking to be closer to the same size, making it more random.

-True to its name, the Randomness setting (or "Temperature") increases the **likelihood of less-expected tokens during text generation**.
+True to its name, increasing the Randomness setting (or "Temperature") increases the **probability of less-expected tokens during text generation**.
 This works by dividing [**logits**](https://en.wikipedia.org/wiki/Logit) by the Temperature before sampling.
-In plain English, this means the next part of the sentence will be more unexpected, as elements that have less of a chance of appearing are granted a greater likelihood of being used.
+In plain English, this means the next part of the sentence will be more unexpected, as elements that have less of a chance of appearing are granted a greater chance of being used.

 ### Output Length